 From fitness to unfitness, rediscovery and beyond.
-This is my personal #BodyBeforeSkill journey and how it helped me to create this unique training method that helps you to find your way to a healthy approach to loving yourself - without giving up on yourself altogether.
+This is my personal #BodyBeforeSkill journey - the story that helped me create this unique training method that helps you to find your way to a healthy approach to loving yourself - without first giving up on yourself!

 After producing and shooting my second fitness training DVD series, INTENSITY Cheer Conditioning, I felt like had arrived at a fork in the road:

 A) Pursue the pro fitness/trainer road to whatever was next, physically

 B) Pursue the more academic/research path of sports and fitness